 #3 Size Tubers: are quite small, a little over an inch but no larger than 2.25″ inches around.
 This size bulb produces about seven flowers.

-Jumbo bulbs and #1 size are best for container planting, produce a larger number of flowers and also better for planting small areas.
-If you’re doing mass plantings, the #2 and #3 size are fine.
+Jumbo bulbs and #1 size are best for container planting, produce a larger number of flowers, and also better for planting small areas.
+If you’re doing mass plantings, the #2 and #3 sizes are fine.

 If you just want a plant or two, you can look for Ranunculus already potted at your local nursery.